ycanardeau/ResXGenerator/README.md

 	.UsingResXGenerator(); //This will register all resx class in one line of code
 ```

-you can also (if you prefer to load ressources by namespace using individual registrations).
+you can also (if you prefer to load resources by namespace using individual registrations).
 A class of registration is created by namespace.

 ```c#
 using MyResourceAssembly;